What is High Performance Computing?

 The following are typical use cases when it may be beneficial to request access to a HPC cluster:

-• The program that you use takes too long to run, but it can be run faster in parallel with multiple cores (usually using MPI or SMP / OpenMP).
+The program that you use takes too long to run, but it can be run faster in parallel with multiple cores, typically utilising MPI or shared memory parallel processing (OpenMP).

 When should I not use HPC?